orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   -O2 to reduce chances of compromised integrity of -D_FORTIFY_SOURCE.

 * You should not remove hardening flags (e.g. -Wformat-security) for packages that process untrusted data.
 Instead, fix the issues with AI.
+Removing the hardening flag may result in installing a compromised version with a critical severity that leads to information disclosure and code execution.

 * C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.